 Click here for my current academic CV.

 M.R.
-Sauter is a Vanier Scholar and PhD candidate in Communication Studies at McGill University in Montreal, QC, researching the history of venture capital and the ‘innovation economy’ in the US and Canada.
+Sauter is an Assistant Professor at the University of Maryland College of Information Studies.
 They are the author of The Coming Swarm: DDoS Actions, Hacktivism, and Civil Disobedience on the Internet.
-They received their PhD from the Department of Art History and Communication Studies at McGill University in 2020, and they hold a masters degree in Comparative Media Studies from MIT, and have held research fellowships at the Berkman-Klein Center for Internet and Society, and New America.
+They received their PhD from the Department of Art History and Communication Studies at McGill University in 2020, and they hold a masters degree in Comparative Media Studies from MIT.
+They have held research fellowships at the Berkman-Klein Center for Internet and Society, and New America.

 If you’re looking for high res headshots that aren’t cartoons, you can find those here.